bjanderson/python1/README.md

 -----

+## Substitution Cipher

 To run the substitution cipher program...

 First, make sure you have a plaintext.txt file with some text in it, and a keyword.txt file with a word in it, and put them in the same folder as the substitution-cipher.py file.

+Change into the substitution-cipher folder:

+    cd substitution-cipher

 Then type the following into your command terminal: